best student bank account . piggy bank

 What is a student bank account?

 A student bank account is a type of account specifically designed with students in mind.
-You’ll often find there are extra perks, interest-free overdrafts and freebies included that you won’t find in a standard current account.
+You’ll often find there are extra perks that you won’t find in a standard current account.
+This includes interest-free overdrafts and even some exciting freebies.

-You’ll be able to pay into the account, as well as pay out.
-You’ll usually have extra benefits too, tailored to students, like an interest-free overdraft or a few freebies.
+You’ll be able to pay into the account, as well as pay out and you’ll usually have extra benefits too tailored to students like exclusive offers and food or cinema vouchers.

-Most student bank accounts don’t have monthly fees attached whereas some traditional current accounts will charge a small fee.
+Most student bank accounts don’t have monthly fees attached when you dip into your overdraft, whereas, some traditional current accounts will charge a small fee.

 Do I need a student bank account?

-It’s not compulsory to open a student bank account, and it won’t affect your student loan or university place.
-However, getting a student bank account means you’ll often be able to unlock extra perks and benefits that make it worthwhile.
+It’s not compulsory to open a student bank account, and it won’t affect your student maintenance loan payments or university place.
+However, getting a student bank account is beneficial as it means you’ll often be able to unlock extra perks and discounts that make it worthwhile.

 In a standard bank account, you might be looking approximately between 30-40% interest rate on any overdraft you have.
 So over 12 months you might face annual interest charges of up to £400 if you’re overdrawn by £1000.
 But if you have a student bank account, you’ll usually have access to an interest-free overdraft.